 The 2019 Wellington Housing and Business Development Capacity Assessment (HBA) was completed regionally by the councils of Wellington’s major urban areas.
 This included Upper Hutt City, Hutt City, Wellington City, Porirua City, and Kapiti Coast District Councils.
 The HBA is a requirement of the National Policy Statement for Urban Development Capacity (NPS-UDC).

-The 2019 HBA shows that just over 5,600 dwellings should be anticipated in urban Upper Hutt by 2047.
-The assessment estimates that the city can currently provide for about 3,500 homes (700 within existing urban areas and just over 2,800 in greenfield sites, including those identified in the Upper Hutt Land Use Strategy).
-This means that without change to existing policies that control housing development, the city could be faced with a shortfall of up to 2,100 homes by 2047.
-Upper Hutt City Council is responding to the results of the HBA through the Intensification Planning Instrument (IPI) to enable housing and commercial activities in the city.
+The 2019 HBA showed that just over 5,600 dwellings were anticipated in urban Upper Hutt by 2047.
+The assessment estimated that the city could provide for about 3,500 homes (700 within existing urban areas and just over 2,800 in greenfield sites, including those identified in the Upper Hutt Land Use Strategy).
+This meant that without change to existing policies that control housing development, the city could be faced with a shortfall of up to 2,100 homes by 2047.
+Upper Hutt City Council responded to the results of the HBA through the Intensification Planning Instrument (IPI) to enable housing and commercial activities in the city.

-Employment and business growth is expected to continue - a reflection of the growing economy, which is anticipated to reach $1 billion by 2035.
-Demand for industrial land is likely to increase in the short term but over time, demand is expected to shift to commercial land.
-Upper Hutt will have ample land and floor space available to accommodate the expected business growth.
+Employment and business growth was expected to continue - a reflection of the growing economy, which is anticipated to reach $1 billion by 2035.
+The assessment identified that demand for industrial land was likely to increase in the short term but over time, demand was expected to shift to commercial land.
+It concluded that Upper Hutt would have ample land and floor space available to accommodate the expected business growth.

-Links to the Wellington HBA document, the Upper Hutt Chapter and supporting documentation is provided below:
+Links to the Wellington HBA document, the Upper Hutt Chapter and supporting documentation are provided below:

 Chapter 1 - Regional Summary(PDF, 2MB)